Thermopower in a boundary driven bosonic ladder in the presence of a gauge field: Conclusions

 We have analyzed the thermopower performance of a boundary-driven, non-interacting bosonic ladder in the presence of a gauge field.
 Despite being a minimal model, we have shown that its energy band structure can be tuned to deliver a wide range of thermopower performance in linear and nonlinear response regimes.

-In the linear response regime, we study the maximum efficiency and power of the ladder for various temperatures and chemical potentials.
-Furthermore, we analyze the effect of temperature, $T$, chemical potential, $\mu$, and system-bath coupling strength, $\gamma$, on the figure of merit.
-From these studies we have found that the presence of a gap, and narrow bands increase the energy conversion efficiency.
-Bands are typically narrower in the regions with a degenerate ground state, i.e. for $J^\perp$ larger than the critical value given in Eq.~(\ref{eqn:line2}), while the gap appears for $J^\perp$ beyond Eq.~(\ref{eqn:line1}).

-Away from the linear response regime, we study the efficiency and power generated in the ladder while keeping the average temperature or chemical potential constant.
-In particular, we show exactly how to tune the bath biases to achieve maximum efficiency or power for different regions in the system parameter space.
+In the linear response regime, we have studied the maximum efficiency and power of the ladder for various temperatures and chemical potentials.
+We have evaluated the importance of band engineering in influencing transport.
+We found that both the opening of a bandgap, and the emergence of degenerate ground state play important roles in determining transport.
+We found that the emergence of degenerate ground states, which corresponds to the ground state phase transition from the Meissner to vortex phase, influences transport properties at both low and high temperatures.
+Away from the linear response regime, we have studied the efficiency and power generated in the ladder while keeping the average temperature or chemical potential constant.
+In particular, we have shown how to tune the bath biases to achieve maximum efficiency or power for different regions in the system parameter space.
 Depending on if one wishes to maximize efficiency or power, our analysis provides a general guideline on choosing the appropriate system and bath parameters.
-For a wide range of temperature and chemical potential, the band structure that features gapped bands with degenerate ground states is the most efficient in converting heat current to power, while at the same time delivering sizable power.
+For a wide range of temperatures and chemical potentials, the band structure that features gapped bands with degenerate ground states is the most efficient in converting heat current to power, while at the same time delivering sizable power.

+The most convenient candidate to study the setup we proposed is through ultracold bosons in optical lattices.
+In fact in the past years there have been significant advances in the realization of synthetic gauge fields \cite{DalibardOhberg2011, GoldmanSpielman2014}.
+Furthermore, the realization of the two-legged ladder with gauge field has already been be achieved in the experimental framework described in~\cite{AtalaBloch2014}.
+More specifically, the system can be set up by trapping $^{87}\rm{Rb}$ atoms in a three-dimensional optical lattice potential created by standing waves of different wavelengths in different directions.
+The tunneling in the rungs of the ladder are further differentiated by lasers-assisted tunneling.
+The bath bias and system-bath interface can be prepared following the description in~\cite{KrinnerEsslinger2017}, where the chemical potential bias of the baths can be tuned by creating unequal populations.
+The temperature imbalance can then be introduced by depositing energy into the baths, for instance via heating one of them.